 - Air dry clothes.
 The tumbling action of the dryer causes fabrics to rub against each other and build up electrostatic charges.
 Hanging clothes to dry on a drying rack or from hangers will eliminate this problem.

-- Use fabric softeners or dryer sheets or bars.
+- Use fabric softeners, dryer sheets, or bars.
 Fabric softeners that are used in the rinse cycle of the washer lubricate fabrics with chemicals that make them feel silkier and create less friction to the touch.
 Dryer sheets emit the same substances, activated by the heat of the dryer, to coat the surfaces of the fabrics.
-Dryer sheets are more effective than fabric softeners in reducing static cling because they work where the electrostatic problems are created.
+Dryer sheets are more effective than fabric softeners in reducing static cling, because they work where the electrostatic problems are created.
 These non-woven fabric sheets are coated with a liquid surfactant that is activated by heat.
 One side of the surfactant molecule has a positively charged atom that bonds loosely to the surface of negatively charged fabrics.
 The other side of the surfactant molecule is a long-chain, fatty material that leaves a slightly oily coating the surface of the fabric preventing static buildup.

 - Wear leather-soled shoes.
 Choose leather-soled shoes over rubber soles if you are plagued by static cling.
 Leather soles allow electricity to freely flow through your body after contact with a build-up of electrons, rather than rubber soles which will lock it in one place.